ibm-cloud-docs/discovery-data/collections.md

 You can add data to your project in the following ways:

--   Upload locally-accessible files by using the product user interface.
+-   Upload locally accessible files by using the product user interface.
 This method is the best way to get started and test your use case.
 -   Set up a scheduled crawl of documents that are stored on an external data source.

     The product user interface offers several built-in data source connectors for you to choose from.
 The options differ depending on your deployment type.
 For more information, see [Supported data sources](#collections-include-data-sources-reuse).
--   Connect to an external data source for which there is no built-in support:
+-   Connect to an external data source for which no built-in support is available:

     [IBM Cloud]{: tag-ibm-cloud}
     :    Use IBM App Connect to set up a scheduled crawl of documents that are stored on other external data sources.